 Even the incident with Roddy Piper smashing a coconut on Snuka’s head was used!

-The coconut was supposed to be shaved thin on one end, to crack like an egg, the psychologist explained, but Piper hit Snuka with the wrong end.
+The psychologist explained that the coconut was supposed to be shaved thin on one end to crack like an egg, but Piper hit Snuka with the wrong end.

-Dattilio testified Snuka was unable to recall many of the debilitating injuries that led to his head trauma but did recount the shocking incident mentioned above, which he says left him dizzy and disoriented.
+Dattilio testified Snuka could not recall many of the debilitating injuries that led to his head trauma but did recount the shocking incident mentioned above, which he says left him dizzy and disoriented.

 You Can’t Blame Everything On CTE.

-Ronald Hamilton, a doctor of pathology at the University of Pittsburgh Medical Center who helped discover CTE, said other factors such as drinking, drug use, and depression could also cause mood changes.
-In his autobiography, Jimmy Snuka publicly admitted to drinking heavily, smoking tobacco, liberal marijuana use, ingesting cocaine and using anabolic steroids throughout his adult life.
+Ronald Hamilton, a pathology doctor at the University of Pittsburgh Medical Center who helped discover CTE, said other factors such as drinking, drug use, and depression could also cause mood changes.
+In his autobiography, Jimmy Snuka publicly admitted to drinking heavily, smoking tobacco, liberal marijuana use, ingesting cocaine, and using anabolic steroids throughout his adult life.

-Hamilton mentioned the case of Chris Benoit in 2007 who reportedly killed his wife and son.
-Even though he suffered from serious head trauma from his wrestling career and was perhaps suffering from dementia, he was still competent enough to hang himself after the murders.
+Hamilton mentioned the case of Chris Benoit in 2007, who reportedly killed his wife and son.
+Even though he suffered from serious head trauma from his wrestling career and perhaps suffered from dementia, he was still competent enough to hang himself after the murders.